richban/azure-data-engineer/README.md

 # How to Become a Microsoft Certified Azure Data Engineer Associate

-If you want to become a Microsoft Azure Data engineer, then you will have to pass two exams:
+If you want to become a Microsoft Azure Certified Data Engineer, then you will have to pass two exams:

 - [Exam DP-200: Implementing an Azure Data Solution](https://docs.microsoft.com/en-us/learn/certifications/exams/dp-200)
 - [Exam DP-201: Designing an Azure Data Solution](https://docs.microsoft.com/en-us/learn/certifications/exams/dp-201)